5 Takeaways For Digital Marketers From Spikes Asia 2015

 The walls of the exhibition hall of the Suntec Convention Center were reverberating with the silent energy of a restless crowd eager for the show to get started.
-While Spikes Asia was one of the biggest gathering of marketing personnel in Asia, it was not the typical business conference.
-While not strictly a black tie event, there was no doubt on the kind of talent that the event had attracted from far across the region.
+While Spikes Asia was one of the biggest gatherings of marketing personnel in Asia, it was not the typical business conference.
+While not strictly a black-tie event, there was no doubt about the kind of talent that the event had attracted from far across the region.

 1. Everything starts with a single insight.